mizrael/davidguida.net/src/_posts/2014-09-04-handling-validation-with-dynamic-forms.md

   - Javascript
   - Programming
 ---
 Quick tip, more of a reminder for me.
-In case you have to add/remove fields from a form dynamically and want to apply validation rules on client-side here&#8217;s how you should do:
+In case you have to add/remove fields from a form dynamically and want to apply validation rules on client-side here's how you should do:

 [csharp]